Need Business Valuation Services in Colorado?

-Over the years, the Principals at Cole & Company have transferred ownership of manufacturing, service, medical, agricultural, retail, distribution and professional practice firms throughout the United States.
+Over the years, the Principals at Cole & Company have transferred ownership of manufacturing, service, medical, agricultural, retail, distribution and professional practice firms throughout Colorado and New Mexico.
+Businesses looking for business valuation services in Colorado contact Cole & Company as their provider of choice.

 Cole & Company, Inc. is now considered a “qualified source” to conduct business appraisals for SBA financing.
-With its Standard Operating Procedures (SOP) 50 10 5 (J) effective January 1, 2018, the SBA requires lenders to obtain an independent business appraisal from a “qualified source” for certain guaranteed loans and recognizes the Business Certified Appraiser (BCA) credential as such a source.
+With its Standard Operating Procedures SOP 50 10 6, Effective 10-01-2020, the SBA requires lenders to obtain an independent business appraisal from a “qualified source” for certain guaranteed loans and recognizes the Business Certified Appraiser (BCA) credential as such a source.

 So, what’s your Business really worth?

-Valuing a business takes skill, experience, independence and of course, certification.
+If you are looking for a Denver business valuation, or anywhere in Colorado for that matter, do remember valuing a business takes skill, experience, independence and of course, certification.
 Does anyone really expect to value a complex business with math a 10-year old can do in their head?
+That is the exact reason why Colorado Businesses contact us for all their requirements for business valuation services in Colorado.

 There are varying uses and types of value requested by the users of our reports which can be broken down into 3 types of reports: